 Stormwater harvesting and reuse - sports fields

-Brisbane City Council has completed the installation of stormwater harvesting measures in sports fields across the city to provide a sustainable water resource for irrigation of parks and sports fields, resulting in better sports fields for Brisbane.
+Brisbane City Council has installed stormwater harvesting measures in sports fields across the city to provide a sustainable water resource for irrigation of parks and sports fields, resulting in better sports fields for Brisbane.

 |Project outcomes||To improve the conditions of sports field playing surfaces by providing collected stormwater for reuse as an alternative to potable water use.|